LaneNathan/Regex-Tutorial/gist-template.md

 ### OR Operator

+OR Operators are just another expression for `|` or pipe.
+This expression is used to match one pattern or another such as in the expression `/run|jump/` will search for the word run OR jump.
+This component can be used to check case sensitivity, email domains, and alternative spelling.

 ### Character Classes

 `[xyz][a-c]` are character classes, meaning they are components that can specify a range of characters by using a hyphen.
 This regex expression will search for the characters `xyz` or `a`,`b`,`c`.